 Always have working smoke and CO detectors in the building and make sure they’re installed right at sleeping areas.
-Keep in mind that since the power can be knocked out more often than in city properties, the detectors should be battery powered.
+Keep in mind that since the power can be knocked out more often than in city properties, the detectors should have battery-powered backup systems.
 Visit Kidde’s website for more info about smoke and CO alarms and what’s best for your property.

 Consider hiring someone who can come and check on the property during periods where it’s sitting empty.
 A regular handyman or groundskeeper can make sure everything is in order, and you can also hire them to cut the grass, remove snow, bring in the mail, or anything else required so the property looks well cared for and lived in.